gridlocdev/v/vlib/crypto/ed25519/internal/edwards25519/README.md

     with an arbitrary point, with the base point, etc.
 2. Arithmetic functions dealing with scalars modulo the prime order L of the base point.

-This modules was port of Golang `edwards25519` library from [edwards25519](https://github.com/FiloSottile/edwards25519) to the V language.
+These modules are a port of the Golang `edwards25519` library from [edwards25519](https://github.com/FiloSottile/edwards25519) to the V language.

 About Edwards25519